jaymandz/dost-asti-hrlite-payroll-docs/additional-adjustments/index.rst

    field.
 8. If you want to clear the contents of the form (i.e. “reset” it) click on the *Cancel* button.
 9. Click the *Submit* button to save the salary adjustment.

-The newly saved salary adjustment must appear as the first row in the table.
+A notification will appear in the bottom right of the application if the salary adjustment was successfully saved.

 How to edit a salary adjustment
 -------------------------------